This article gives you my take on the tweets, tweet by tweet.

 If you’re playing the wealth game, ignore people playing the status game – they slow you down, they add no value, and they gain status by doing it.

-An interesting beast to take note are celebrities.
+An interesting beast to take note, in this regard, are celebrities.

 These are people who are playing the wealth game by playing the status game.